Dataset and model relationships

 Tutorial: Fine-Tune a Model with Hugging Face Datasets

-By the end of this tutorial, you’ll have a custom model trained on Hugging Face data that can:
+By the end of this tutorial, you’ll have a custom model trained on Hugging Face data that can:- Understand domain-specific terminology and concepts

 - Extract relevant information from your training data